TrevisanGMW/userscripts/README.md

-# userscripts
+# Userscripts
-Some useful userscripts
+Some useful Userscripts to be used with extensions such as Greasemonkey or Tampermonkey